 The ‘how context’ defines the degree of ambition, or necessary trade-offs, in term of workload and technical creation to be achieved.

-The context weightings effectively enables us matching our development plan to our ‘difficulty budget’ – i.e. be as radically new or as conservatively static as it has to be.
-There clearly is a difference in the amount of difficulty that can be accepted by a budget of 1 month and $30k, compared to a budget of 6 months and $300k for example.
-In case of the former, we would need to realistically moderate the amount of ambition we set ourselves and focus our efforts wisely.
+The context weightings effectively enables us matching our development plan to our ‘difficulty budget’ – i.e. our project can target as radically new or as conservatively static as is appropriate for the situation (context).
+For example, there clearly is a difference in the amount of difficulty that can be accepted into a project that has a budget of 1 month and $30k, compared to a budget of 6 months and $300k.
+In case of the former, we would need to realistically moderate the amount of ambition that we set ourselves and focus our efforts wisely.
+The HoQ helps us achieve just that.

 In the highlighted column in the above example HoQ, the design of a “Strong carrying member” attracts 10% of the total technical importance, from a customer perspective.
 The development should target a solution that matches this technical importance rating.
-Because of the influencing contexts, however, which identifies that we are already competitively strong in both our commercial and technical solutions that pre-exist, we can downgrade the amount of focus we give to the design requirement for a “Strong carrying member”.
-You will note the development importance is downgraded to 4%, which we must consider to be sufficient to achieve the technical target.
+Because of the influencing contexts, however, which identifies that we are already competitively strong in both our commercial and technical solutions that pre-exist, we can downgrade the amount of focus that we give to the design requirement for a “Strong carrying member”.
+You will note the development importance is downgraded to 4%, which we should consider to be sufficient to achieve the 10% technical target importance.

 On the other hand, under the design requirement for an “Ergonomic shape” we identify that a competitor has a far superior solution and there is also potential for a design bottleneck.
 The context weighting has had the effect of defining a development importance of 26%, as necessary to assure that we can meet the 7% technical target importance.
 The HoQ with context weightings thereby helps us getting the development priorities right.